Synchronized Caching of Images, Apache Safe

 a short expiration time by default.
 No problem, I added the expiration

-file and managed to break my files
+specification to my .htaccess file and managed to break my files

 completely.
 The system-wide Override setting prohibit that.